DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 Amount: $35,000

-The Legislature voted to approve a settlement with Kenneth DeFreitas, who accused sheriff’s deputies of beating him while he was in custody on robbery charges.
-The investigators — Patrick Castaldo, who retired that same year, and Gerald Schramek, who left in 2015 — said DeFreitas had tried to seize one officer’s gun.
+The Legislature settled a lawsuit filed by Kenneth DeFreitas, who accused sheriff’s deputies of beating him while he was in custody on robbery charges.
+The investigators — Patrick Castaldo, who retired that year, and Gerald Schramek, who left in 2015 — said DeFreitas had tried to seize one of their guns.

 Neal Sullivan (R-Mahopac) said the decision to settle “is simply a mechanism to eliminate the possibility of a devastating jury verdict later on.
 Trying a federal case in the current environment of anti-law enforcement sentiment may prove to be difficult and risky.”